 Railing Against Prosecutorial Discrimination:

-The Blanch Project Against Selective Prosecution (BPASP) is a pro bono effort that advocates for minority groups who have been targeted for prosecution by the government because of their racial, cultural, political or religious background.
-We interview and advise individuals for whom we will ultimately devote our time, pro bono, to help fight governmental targeting of ethic and social minorities.
+The Blanch Project Against Selective Prosecution (BPASP) advocates for minority groups who have been targeted for prosecution by the government because of their racial, cultural, political or religious background.
+We interview and advise individuals for whom we will ultimately devote our time, to help fight governmental targeting of ethnic and social minorities.

 The Fourteenth Amendment of United States Constitution protects us from government enforcement of laws that deprive us of our liberty without due process.
 The courts have interpreted this to require the prosecution to justify its investigations and exercise its prosecutorial discretion in a non-discriminatory way.
 Selective Prosecution defenses do not address the merits of the government’s case.
 Rather they call into question the government’s motives in bringing the action in the first place.